How to Buy a House: [Step-by-Step Updated Guide for 2021]

 This is when the underwriter approves your loan, on the basis that you will satisfy specific underwriting “conditions”

-You cannot receive a Clear-to-Close (CTC) until you satisfy all of the conditions with the underwriter.
+You cannot receive a Clear-to-Close (CTC) until you satisfy all conditions with the underwriter.

 This is the most common outcome for an approval decision.